AR2202/langjam2/submissions/Hylomorphic/README.md

 # Hylomorphic

+## Author
+Annika Rings
+## About
-Hylomorphic is an interactive, visual programming language that graphically builds and evaluates Abstract Syntax Trees.
+Hylomorphic is an interactive, visual programming language that graphically builds and evaluates Abstract Syntax Trees (ASTs).
 Its syntax, naming, and semantics are explicitly inspired by category theory.

 ## Hylomorphism
 In category theory, a hylomorphism is an anamorphism (corecursion) followed by a catamorphism (recursion).
 In this sense, unfolding an AST from a seed structure is corecursive, while evaluating that AST down to a single value is recursive.
 An interpreter, therefore, is fundamentally a hylomorphism.